bernardtse/leaflet-challenge/README.md

 The challenge aims to visualise USGS data that will allow them to better educate the public and other government organizations (and hopefully secure more funding) on issues facing our planet.

+**Part 1**:
-Part 1: All Earthquakes from the Past 7 Days was visualised.
-Data markers reflect (A) the magnitude of the earthquake by their size, and (B) the depth of the earthquake by color.
-Earthquakes with higher magnitudes appeared larger, and earthquakes with greater depth appeared darker in color.
-Popups providing additional information about the earthquake would appear when its associated marker was clicked.
-A legend was created to provide context for the map data.
+- All Earthquakes from the Past 7 Days was visualised.
+- Data markers reflect (A) the magnitude of the earthquake by their size, and (B) the depth of the earthquake by color.
+- Earthquakes with higher magnitudes appeared larger, and earthquakes with greater depth appeared darker in color.
+- Popups providing additional information about the earthquake would appear when its associated marker was clicked.
+- A legend was created to provide context for the map data.

+**Part 2**:
-Part 2: This part was built on  Part 1.
-There were two base maps (Street Map & Topographic Map) to choose from.
-Tectonic plates dataset were plotted on the map in addition to the earthquakes.
-Each dataset was put into separate overlays that could be turned on and off independently.
+- This part was built on  Part 1.
+- There were two base maps (Street Map & Topographic Map) to choose from.
+- Tectonic plates dataset were plotted on the map in addition to the earthquakes.
+- Each dataset was put into separate overlays that could be turned on and off independently.

 ## 2. Repository